Last updated 5 June 2019

 The Board also appraises the individual members of the Board annually, the scope of which includes their skills, experience and capabilities.
 The appraisal takes account of additional responsibilities such as chairing or membership of the Board’s committees.
 The annual appraisal is carried out by the Chairman with reference to the competencies set out by the Nomination Committee pursuant to each Board role.
 As part of this process, any training and personal development needs are identified.
 The Chairman is also subject to appraisal; this process is managed by a Chairman Appraisal Group comprising the Global Chief Executive Officer and the Company Secretary.

 The Nomination Committee may use the results of the evaluation process when reviewing the composition of the Board for selecting any new Board members, and in succession planning for the Directors of the Board as well as key executive team members.
-With the Company having listed on AIM in October 2017, the Board is only recently formed, and the Directors agree that there is no short-term requirement for succession planning.
-The Nomination Committee will discuss succession planning annually to ensure that a formal succession framework is in place.

 The Board regards highly the importance of promoting ethical responsibility and good conduct within the Company.
 The Board is conscious of its role in fostering a culture of inclusion, responsibility and openness.
 The Group is an equal opportunities employer and encourages diversity at all levels.